xiphonics/picoTracker/usermanual/advance-edition/content/pages/midi.md

 - **Sample Instruments**: Fully support polyphonic playback.
 Multiple notes can be played simultaneously, and each note can be stopped independently.

-- **OPAL Instruments**: Should be *considered* monophonic from a MIDI input perspective.
-However they DONT behave completely like a monophonic instrument, so care needs to be taken to ensure that only one note is played on a midi channel at a time.

-- **SID Instruments**: Should be *considered* monophonic from a MIDI input perspective.
-However they DONT behave completely like a monophonic instrument, so care needs to be taken to ensure that only one note is played on a midi channel at a time.

 ### Supported MIDI Messages

 picoTracker currently supports the following MIDI message types: